The Simple Steps to Becoming EIU

 You'll be able to keep tabs on the status of your application through MyEIU; you'll receive a message when you have been officially admitted to EIU!

 Graduate Assistantship Requirements - If you are applying to the program and applying for a Graduate Assistantship, all forms turned in will be used for both but MUST be in by the Graduate Assistantship deadlines.
 You must also submit an online application on the Graduate School webpage for an Assistantship.
-If you are a current graduate student in the Gerontology program, you must submit the following materials:
+If you are a current graduate student in the Aging Studies program, you must submit the following materials:

 - Submit an online application on the Graduate School Webpage for an Assistantship